moonlinx/bubble-clean-zen/README.md

 ## ✨ Special Thanks & Credits

-(sorry if I'm missing some, just hit me some message)
+(sry if I'm missing some, just hit me some message)

 | Details                         | Credit                                                        |
 | ------------------------------- | ------------------------------------------------------------- |